chinenyeokafor/pypi-index-mirror/README.md

 # PyPI Mirror Update
-This maintain a local mirror of packages from PyPI (Python Package Index) by downloading and updating the package index
+This maintains a local mirror of packages from PyPI by downloading and updating the package index